 Shelley is a native of Idaho Falls and has spent most of her life here.
 As the Administrative Assistant to the Dean of Student Affairs, her duties are many and varied, including scheduling, note taking, emailing, and making sure the Dean has everything she needs to carry out the functions of Student Affairs.
 In addition to her Administrative Assistant duties, Shelley is also the Academic Scheduler and Catalog Specialist.
 She works with all departments campus-wide to ensure the catalog is accurate and the academic schedule is available for student registration each semester.

 Shelley has spent many years in the workforce serving as a head secretary of a local elementary school, records specialist for the Habitat Conservation Plan in Washington County, Utah (she saved the Mojave Desert Tortoises!), Senior Trainer for Melaleuca, and the Executive Assistant to the CEO of REDI.

-Shelley is the mother of two amazing daughters and a grandmother to five adorable grandchildren (four boys and one girl).
-After a 30-year hiatus, Shelley is finally back in school working on her bachelor’s degree in General Studies.
+Shelley is the mother of two amazing daughters and a grandmother to six adorable grandchildren (four boys and two girls).
+After a 39-year hiatus, Shelley recently earned her bachelor’s degree in General Studies with a minor in history.
 She has a passion for education and is thrilled to be part of the CEI family since 2019!